lance13c/kinetic-xyz/README.md

 Login works the same as signup except if there isn't an existing user I create one.

 This can be better in multiple ways.
-1. It should be using a nonce from the server for the initial message.
+1. Server nonce should be implemented for initial message signing.
-2. We can use an existing library like next auth or similar that can help with session management.
+2. Consider using an established auth library (i.e. NextAuth) for better session management.

 ### Backend